 Council on Aging

-An adult fitness playground enabled by donations to the Council on Aging will be installed at French Park.
+An adult fitness playground enabled by donations to the Council on Aging will be installed at French Park starting in September.
 Nine fitness stations will be placed in a line behind the children's playground and the smaller pavilion.
 The equipment will include a ski walker, a chest press/lateral pull, a hip twister, an exercise bike, a double leg press, a pommel horse, a self-weighted rower, and a balance beam.
 The equipment images below suggest how some of the stations will look.
 The equipment emphasizes core muscle strength and activities to increase flexibility and aerobics.

 The Council meets at 12:30 PM on the first Wednesday of each month.